PennLINC/CuBIDS/docs/usage.rst

 one can be confident that it will handle all combinations of scanning parameters in the entire dataset.

-The Acquisition Groups that subjects belong to are listed in ``_AcqGrouping.csv``, while the Key Groups and Parameter Groups that define each Acquisition Group are noted in ``_AcqGroupingInfo.txt``.
+The Acquisition Groups that subjects belong to are listed in ``_AcqGrouping.csv``, while the Entity Sets and Parameter Groups that define each Acquisition Group are noted in ``_AcqGroupingInfo.txt``.